Prev | Contents | Next

 Not only that, but now the commit graph forms a loop, so the history is a little more convoluted than perhaps we’d like it.

-What really would have been nice is if I could just taken commits 3 and 4 from topic and just somehow applied those changes to 2 on main.
+What really would have been nice is if I could just have taken commits 3 and 4 from topic and just somehow applied those changes to 2 on main.
 That is, could we pretend that instead of branching off 1 like topic did, that we instead branched off 2?

 After all, if we branched off 2, then we’d have those changes from main that we wanted.